 Thyroid nodules are common findings that had been demonstrated in up to 50% of the general population.
 About 8% of the general population will have nodules that are considered to be clinically relevant, meaning the nodule measures greater than a centimeter in diameter.
 The vast majority of thyroid nodules prove to be benign, but there is no means a distinguishing the nine vs. malignant nodules on ultrasound or x-ray.
 Thyroid nodules are often found incidentally on other imaging tests such as carotid dopplers or cervical spine MRI.
 Nodules may also be found when the patient recognizes a lump in their net worth care Physician feels on nodule on examination.
 Once the clinically relevant nodule is identified, the nodule must be investigated by means of tissue diagnosis through fine-needle aspiration.
 Fine-needle aspiration is generally performed under ultrasound guidance and is very accurate.
 If the nodule proves to be benign by fine-needle aspiration the nodule should be observed with repeat ultrasound in 4 to 6 months.
 Fine-needle aspiration allows the surgeon to discuss treatment options with the patient.

 Thyroid cancer is the most common endocrine malignancy in the United States.
-Over the past 30 years the incidence of thyroid cancer has more than doubled.
-Thyroid cancer is generally one of the last a crescent forms of cancer, in most can be cured when properly diagnosed and treated.
+Over the past 30 years, the incidence of thyroid cancer has more than doubled.
+Thyroid cancer is generally one of the last crescent forms of cancer, in most can be cured when properly diagnosed and treated.
 97 to 99% of all thyroid cancers are classified as well-differentiated which tend to have a very good long-term prognosis with greater than 80% survival over 20 years.
 Papillary carcinoma is the most common form of well-differentiated thyroid cancer with other types including follicular carcinoma and Hurthle cell carcinoma.
-Thyroid cancer is treated with removal of the entire thyroid gland and adjacent lymph nodes followed by thyroid hormone replacement and radioactive iodine.
+Thyroid cancer is treated with the removal of the entire thyroid gland and adjacent lymph nodes followed by thyroid hormone replacement and radioactive iodine.
 Other forms of thyroid cancer include medullary carcinoma and anaplastic thyroid cancer which are classified as poorly differentiated tumors and tend to have a more aggressive course.

-Thyroid surgery may involve removal of the entire thyroid gland or part depending on the disease process.
-Removal of the entire thyroid gland is generally necessary for the treatment of thyroid cancer, while benign disease may be treated with the removal of a portion glad.
+Thyroid surgery may involve the removal of the entire thyroid gland or part depending on the disease process.
+Removal of the entire thyroid gland is generally necessary for the treatment of thyroid cancer, while the benign disease may be treated with the removal of a portion glad.
 This may allow the patient to avoid thyroid replacement hormone therapy.
 Thyroid surgery is performed through a small incision across the lower portion of the neck.
-Recovery after thyroid surgery tends to be quick, but the patient having minimal Incisional pain.
+Recovery after thyroid surgery tends to be quick, but the patient has minimal Incisional pain.
 Patients are often able to return to work and normal activity within one week after surgery.
-They will often have a sore throat that last for 5 to 6 days.
+They will often have a sore throat that lasts for 5 to 6 days.
 Many patients will experience easy fatigue for the first month after surgery.

-Postoperative Instructions following Thyroidectomy
+Postoperative Instructions Following Thyroidectomy

 - Synthroid will be started on the first morning at home.
 This is to be taken on an empty stomach with a glass of water.